sniku/Pawel.README/README.md

  - ensure you have enough information, environment and ability to do your work well
  - ensure you know __why__ we are working on X so you can contribute ideas
- - reponsible for overall performance of the Tech department
+ - responsible for overall performance of the Tech department
  - responsible for the long-term technical health of our products
  - Reporting our progress, expectations and concerns to upper management
  - Providing realistic and achievable estimates, based on your feedback